 Ascorbic acid is a form of vitamin C and is often included in skincare products.
 It protects against sun damage, reduces pigmentation, and increases collagen production.
 L-ascorbic acid is the most biologically available form of vitamin C for topical use.
 Products often include ascorbic acid in conjunction with ferulic acid, as the ferulic acid stabilizes the ascorbic and reduces the overall acidity of the final product.

 In many cases, these ingredients can be combined with one another or with other components to create a more effective product.
-In a few cases, certain retinols and acids may be too strong in conjunction or they may even interfere with one another.
+In some instances, certain retinols and acids may be too strong in conjunction, or they may even interfere with one another.

 Aging skin requires special care to remain supple and strong.
 There are many different options available to properly care for our skin after menopause.
 Utilizing cleansers, sunblock, and moisturizers designed to increase collagen production and hydrate dry, sensitive skin can help ease skin-related woes caused by menopause.